 ● Test any fund you're considering before investing

-● Focus on capturing market returns with the lowest cost, broadest diversification, and longest time horizon you can manage
+● Focus on capturing well documented market returns with at low fees and the broadest diversification

 Investing isn't about finding heroes.
 It's about accepting what markets actually reward: patience, diversification, low costs, and discipline.
 The fund management industry has been selling you a story for decades — the myth of the star manager, the promise of market-beating returns, the allure of superior insight.
-Now you have the evidence to see through it.
+Now you have a method and calculator to see through it.

 The question was never whether skill exists.
 A tiny fraction of managers may possess genuine talent.
 The questions that matter are: Can you identify them in advance?
 Will they stay at the same fund long enough?
 Will their edge persist as assets grow?
 And will the fees leave enough alpha to justify the risk?